Private music teacher

 Career prospects

-There are limited opportunities for hierarchical progression as a private music teacher, although coordinating and managerial roles do exist in local school music services.
+There are limited opportunities to move into more senior positions as a private music teacher.
+However, there are some coordinating and managerial roles available in local school music services.
 Arts management and leadership roles are also possibilities.

 Despite limited promotion prospects within music teaching itself, there are various opportunities for professional and musical development, including:

-• examining for the music boards, such as ABRSM, which involves assessing performance of candidates in several different instruments and at several different levels
+- examining for the music boards, such as ABRSM, which involves assessing performance of candidates

 If you choose to stay in private music teaching, there are several possibilities: